You’re Only Young Twice – 1968 – Past Daily Pop Chronicles

 But as the Baby Boomers age, and the subsequent later generations take their place, there is rabid resistance to the idea that getting older should be anything less than rejected.

-And so now in 2013 it has blossomed and become a way of life.
+And so now, decades later it has blossomed and become a way of life.
 In 1968 no one heard of liposuction or implants because they hadn’t been invented or perfected yet.
 And they were not as universally available as they are now.

 So this documentary – a commentary on where our life and society were going in 1968 may seem naive and quaint.
 Because, in a sense, we were naive and quaint and were just getting used to this new found power we had.
 And we weren’t about to give it up.